Christopher Morel Player Props: Cubs vs. Padres

 Christopher Morel At The Plate

-- Morel is batting .270 with three doubles, nine home runs and five walks.
+- Morel has three doubles, nine home runs and seven walks while batting .267.

-- Looking at the 20 games he has played this season, he's went deep in nine of them (45.0%), and in 11.4% of his trips to the dish.
+- Looking at the 21 games he has played this season, he's hit a long ball in nine of them (42.9%), and in 11% of his trips to the plate.

-- Morel has picked up an RBI in 50.0% of his games this year, with two or more RBI in 20.0% of his games.
-He has also produced three or more runs in one contest.
+- Morel has had at least one RBI in 47.6% of his games this year (10 of 21), with more than one RBI four times (19.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.